Assistant Professor and Executive Director, The C. Boyden Gray Center for the Study of the Administrative State

 Arlington, VA 22201

-Adam J. White is an assistant professor of law at George Mason University’s Antonin Scalia Law School, teaching and writing on Administrative Law and related subjects.
-And he directs the law school’s C. Boyden Gray Center for the Study of the Administrative State.
+Adam J. White is an assistant professor of law at George Mason University’s Antonin Scalia Law School, and he directs the law school’s C. Boyden Gray Center for the Study of the Administrative State.

-He also is a research fellow at Stanford University’s Hoover Institution, and a public member of the Administrative Conference of the United States.
-He has served on the leadership councils for the Administrative Law sections of both the American Bar Association and the Federalist Society, and he serves on the boards of two nonprofits: LandCAN (for conservation on private lands) and Speech First (for free speech at universities).
-Previously he practiced law with Boyden Gray & Associates PLLC and with Baker Botts LLP.
-He clerked for Judge David Sentelle on the U.S. Court of Appeals for the D.C Circuit, after graduating from the Harvard Law School and the University of Iowa.
+He also is a resident scholar at the American Enterprise Institute, a public member of the Administrative Conference of the United States, and a board member of two nonprofits: LandCAN (for conservation on private lands) and Speech First (for free speech at universities).
+Previously he practiced regulatory and constitutional law with two law firms after clerking for Judge David Sentelle on the U.S. Court of Appeals for the D.C Circuit.